marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 (void) _dl_catch_error (&objname, &err_str, &malloced, map_doit, &args);
 if (__glibc_unlikely (err_str != NULL))
 {
-        _dl_error_printf ("\
+    _dl_error_printf("\
-ERROR: ld.so: object '%s' from %s cannot be preloaded (%s): ignored.\n",
-                       fname, where, err_str);
+        ERROR: ld.so: object '%s' from %s cannot be preloaded (%s): ignored.\n", fname, where, err_str);
 ```

-`ld.so` documentation effectively explains why the dynamic linker is failing, even
+`ld.so` documentation explains why the dynamic linker is failing, even
-though the error that is surfaced is aboslutely ambiguous.
+though the error which is surfaced is aboslutely ambiguous.

 ```
 Secure-execution mode
 For security reasons, if the dynamic linker determines that a binary should be run in secure-execution mode, the effects of some environment variables are voided or modified, and furthermore those environment variables are stripped from the environment, so that the program does